oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelScikitLearn_Extensions_SVC_Adult/README.md

 ### Pre-requirement

-> NOTE: No action is required if users use Intel DevCloud as their environment.
+> NOTE: No action is required if you are using Intel DevCloud as your environment.
   Please refer to [Intel oneAPI DevCloud](https://intelsoftwaresites.secure.force.com/devcloud/oneapi) for Intel DevCloud.

  1. **Intel® AI Analytics Toolkit**